skoumalcz/arduino-id-guard/README.md

 void setup() {

-  // Next line does:
+  // Optional offset to write ID in 4th byte in EEPROM.
+  // Defaults to 0, which means ID is stored in last byte in EEPROM.
+  IdGuard.offset = 3;

+  // Recommended, but optional led for error signalization.
+  IdGuard.error_led_pin = ledPin;

+  // Writes DEVICE_ID to EEPROM memory.
+  // LED defined by error_led_pin blinks I and D letters in Morse code "..|-..".
+  // Restarts device to prevent execution of any following code.
+  // Comment out this line after ID is successfully stored in EEPROM.
+  IdGuard.writeIdAndRestartDevice(DEVICE_ID);

   // Checks DEVICE_ID against last byte in EEPROM memory.
-  // Blinks I and D in morse code "..|-.."and restarts device in case of mismatch.
+  // Blinks I and D in morse code "..|-.."and restarts device in case of
-  IdGuard idGuard(DEVICE_ID, ledPin, false);

-  // The same as above but with offset 3 to write ID in 4th byte in EEPROM.
-  //IdGuard idGuard(DEVICE_ID, ledPin, false, 3);

-  // nothing after IdGuard will be executed in case of id mismatch }
+  // mismatch to prevent execution of any following code.
+  IdGuard.forceId(DEVICE_ID);

+  // Only reads ID from EEPROM.
+  uint8_t device_id = IdGuard.readId(DEVICE_ID);

+}

 void loop()
 {
-  // main loop will be never called in case of id mismatch }
+  // main loop will be never called in case of ID mismatch thanks to IdGuard }
 ```